 Abbott has worked with The Department of Labor's Office of Disability Employment Policy (ODEP) on several initiatives encouraging businesses to hire people with disabilities.

-In 2013, Abbott published his autobiography Imperfect: An Improbable Life.
+Abbott published his autobiography Imperfect: An Improbable Life.
 Today, in addition to often being a Guest Pitching Instructor during Spring Training for the Los Angeles Angels, Jim Abbott is a motivational speaker.

 Everyone, from my CEO right down to the individual players, were truly moved by him.
 He is so humble and displays such a sense of humanity.